|

 • Stay involved in hobbies and social activities.

-• Seek support through your faith and faith community, which could be a good source of volunteer caregiving help.
+• Seek support through your faith and faith community, which can be a good source of volunteer caregiving help.

 • Visit your doctor regularly and share concerns you have about the effects of caregiving on your physical, mental and emotional health.

-• Take time to pamper yourself—for instance, a warm bath, manicure or massage.
+• Take time to pamper yourself—such as a warm bath, a manicure or a massage.

 • Laugh.
-Find humor in everyday situations and take time out with a humorous book or movie.
+Find humour in everyday situations and take time with a humorous book or movie.

-• Keep a journal to record your thoughts and feelings.
-It provides an essential release for your emotions.
+• Keep a journal to record your thoughts and feelings; it provides an important emotional release.

-• Arrange for a family member, friend or volunteer from a church or senior centre to call you on a regular basis to see if you need any help.
+• Arrange for a family member, friend or volunteer from a church or senior centre to call you regularly to see if you need help.

 • Confide in others.
-Do not bottle up your emotions.
+Don’t bottle up your emotions.

 • Know your limits.
-You know what other responsibilities you have, so be realistic about how much time you can give to caregiving.
-Do not be afraid to delegate.
+Be realistic about how much time you can give to caregiving, and don’t be afraid to delegate.

 • Learn as much as you can about caregiving and your loved one’s needs or illness.
-The more you know, the more effective and more satisfied you can be.
+The more you know, the more effective—and satisfied—you can be.

 How a Support Group Can Help You